 What we’re going to do is press the Windows key on the lower left of our keyboard.
 That’s going to pull up the Windows start menu and give us access to the Windows task bar.
-We’re going to take the mouse cursors and hover over the Windows start menu icon and right-click with the mouse.
+We’re going to take the mouse cursor, hover over the Windows start menu icon, and right-click with the mouse.
 That’s going to give us a context menu.

-And we’re going to scan up that context menu and look for “Windows Powershell”.
-Depending on your system, that option may be called “Command Prompt”; depending on how your Windows installation is installed and whether it is configured to use Powershell or Command Prompt.
-But there should be the option to select one or the other.
-In this case we’re going to select Windows PowerShell.
+We’re going to scan up that context menu and look for: “Windows Powershell”.
+Depending on your system, that option may be called “Command Prompt,” depending on how your Windows installation is installed and whether it is configured to use Powershell or Command Prompt.
+But, there should be the option to select one or the other.
+In this case, we’re going to select Windows PowerShell.

-Once we select to open Windows PowerShell, we may receive a user account control notification, from Windows, asking if we would like to allow Powershell to run and make changes on the system; We’re going to click “yes.”
-Once we click “yes”, we’ll see the PowerShell window appear.
-We can see the Call Of Duty Warzone game still attempting to connect to the Online Services in the background.
+Once we select to open Windows PowerShell, we may receive a user account control notification from Windows asking if we would like to allow Powershell to run and make changes to the system.
+We’re going to click “yes.”
+Once we click “yes,” we’ll see the PowerShell window appear.
+We can see the Call Of Duty Warzone game still attempting to connect to the Online Services in the background…

 Step 1: Release IP Configuration